Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Discussion

-Moreover, as shown in Ref.~\cite{echeveste2020cortical}, artificial neural systems optimized for full Bayesian inference beyond point estimates, for models with explaining away variables such as the GSM, result in solutions with mean responses which precisely recover divisive normalization, a canonical computational mechanism in the cortex \cite{carandini2012normalization}.
+Moreover, we argue that the connection between the explaining away phenomenon in probabilistic inference and divisive normalization as a computational motif should be further explored and exploited in machine learning.
+As shown in Ref.~\cite{echeveste2020cortical}, artificial neural systems optimized for full sampling-based Bayesian inference for models with explaining away variables result in solutions with mean responses which precisely recover divisive normalization.
+Our work provides evidence for this link in a variational setting, hinting at a wider pattern.
 It is hence possible that, as with divisive normalization in the brain, explaining away variables in artificial neural architectures may play an important role in multiple domains.

-Indeed, although originally motivated by the study of cortical representations for visual perception in the context of natural images, we have shown equally beneficial properties in standard computer vision datasets such as MNIST and ChestMNIST.
+We have taken a thorough and layered approach to our study of EA-VAEs: building from first intuitions into the role of explaining away variables, which were then supported by analytical derivations and toy examples, escalating until reaching complex higher dimensional datasets.
+Throughout these cases we have systematically shown the beneficial properties of EA-VAEs.
+Inference models which can readily provide a meaningful representation of uncertainty are crucial in a plethora of fields, such as in the healthcare domain, where optimal information fusion relies on weighting multiple information sources by their relative uncertainties \cite{ricci2023towards}.
 While further work is required to assess these benefits in other non-visual modalities, we believe EA-VAEs constitute a promising model type for a wide range of scenarios.
-Inference models which can readily provide a meaningful representation of uncertainty are crucial in a plethora of fields, such as the medical domain, where optimal information fusion relies on weighting multiple information sources by their relative uncertainties \cite{ricci2023towards}.
+Finally, the simplicity and robustness of the proposed updated architecture promises effortless adoption of the EA-VAE architecture in practical applications.